The Secret to Happy

 Tools for different learners

-How to Decrease the Input of a Space
+How to Decrease the Input of a Space- Dealing with a Fire Dragon

-How to Decrease the Input of a Space
+How to Increase the Input of a Space- Dealing with a Sleepy Dragon

-How to Decrease the Input of a Space
+How to Increase the Input of a Space- Dealing with a Sleepy Dragon

 • Seat student in place where others don't bump their desk